-The final production steps certainly have a TSE infectivity reduction effect, but at this moment it is impossible to quantify their additional TSE infectivity reduction capacity within the overall production process, because the available experiments have been carried out on gelatine extracts spiked after the acid and alkali steps.
-Experiments enclosing all the production steps as a whole are needed, to evaluate the additivity of the reductions realised in each step.
+The final production steps as reported in Rohwer et al (2001) certainly have a TSE significant infectivity reduction effect, and this is corroborated by the above reported results of Grobben et al (2002), Taylor et al (2002a; 2002b).
+But at this moment it is impossible to quantify their individual additional TSE infectivity reduction capacity within the overall production process, because the experiments have been carried out on gelatine extracts spiked after the acid and alkali steps.

+Further experiments enclosing all the production steps as a whole are needed, to evaluate the additivity of the reductions realised in each step.

 The sterilisation step provided the most significant reduction in scrapie infectivity.
-This result is in agreement with Rohwer (1984) but seems surprisingly high if compared with other studies on TSE inactivation by sterilisation (for example Schreuder et al, 1998).
-Regarding the efficacy in terms of TSE infectivity clearance of the sterilisation step, the TSE/BSE ad hoc Group therefore considers that the the 4 log reduction after a 4 second exposure to 138-140°C must be confirmed before the result can be accepted.
+This result is in agreement with Rohwer (1984) but seems surprisingly high if compared with other studies on TSE inactivation by sterilisation (for example Schreuder et al, 1998; Grobben et al, 2002; Taylor et al, 2002a; 2002b).
+Regarding the efficacy in terms of TSE infectivity clearance of the sterilisation step, the TSE/BSE ad hoc Group therefore considers that the 4 log reduction after a 4 second exposure to 138-140°C must be confirmed before the result can be accepted.